 All those people who told me I was crazy to go to Norway in December obviously haven’t been to Tromsø!
 Winter tourism is on the rise and it’s easy to understand why; we had the experience of a lifetime seeing the Aurora Borealis, dog sledding through a breathtaking nature reserve and enjoying the gorgeous glow of snow that blankets the city this time of year!
-We spent four nights in Tromsø and two nights in Oslo and by the end of the trip we weren’t ready to leave…I would recommend staying 5 – 7 nights in Tromsø if possible and definitely spend a night or two at Camp Tamok (more details below) while you’re there!
+We spent four nights in Tromsø¸ and two nights in Oslo.
+I would recommend staying five to seven nights in Tromsø if possible.
+Definitely spend a night or two at Camp Tamok (more details below) while you’re there!

-Many people travel to Tromsø for a chance to see the Northern Lights, but it’s important to keep in mind that seeing the Aurora Borealis is never guaranteed… it all depends on the weather and a bit of luck!
+Many people travel to Tromsø¸ for a chance to see the Northern Lights, but it’s important to keep in mind that seeing the Aurora Borealis is never guaranteed… it all depends on the weather and a bit of luck!
 The best time of year to see the aurora is from September to April; I was told the lights appear year-round, but because there’s sunlight 24 hours a day in summer it’s not dark enough to see them!

 There are several companies in the citythatorganize aurora tours, so my recommendation would be to wait until you arrive and then reserve a tour based on the weather forecast.
 For example, we arrived on December 16th and I had reserved a tour on the 18th, however after checking the weather it appearedthe 17th was the best day to see the lights.
 We stopped by the Arctic Guide Service office in the afternoon and reserved the Aurora Chasing Tour for that evening.
 The advantage of doing a bus tour is being able to drive around all night to find the best location to view the lights (increasing your chances of seeing them).
 The one thing I would have done differently with this tour is rent a snowsuit from the office… I was freezing by 9pm and the tour lasted until 1:30am!

 Dog sledding and other winter activities

 Dog sledding in the valley near Camp Tamok was an amazing experience.
 Lyngsfjord Adventure also has other activities like reindeer sledding, snowmobile safaris, Northern Lights tours, etc. My family and I reserved an aurora tour, overnight stay in the cabin, and the nextmorning we went dog sledding.
 Originally I had hoped to reserve the chalets to sleep in, but they were already booked (try to make a reservation as soon as possible).
 Keep in mind electricity is limited at Camp Tamok so bring a flashlight in case you need to go to the bathroom in the middle of the night (otherwise you’ll be wandering blindly, knee-deep in snow trying to get to the restrooms!).

 Lyngsfjord Adventure tours include a traditional mealand you’ll be givena snowsuit, boots, hat, gloves, etc. to wear.
 If you’re staying overnight they will providesheets and towels too.
 We only stayed one night but I wish we had stayed at least two – the scenery around the camp is breathtaking and the snowmobile safari and reindeer sledding tours looked like fun!

 I wish we had stayed an extra day or two to go ona whale watching tour!
-Duringthe Aurora Chasing Tour with Arctic Guide Service we could hear humpback whales in the water… apparently a large number of orca and humpback whales gathernear the coastline of Tromsø in winter to feed!
+Duringthe Aurora Chasing Tour with Arctic Guide Service we could hear humpback whales in the water… apparently a large number of orca and humpback whales gathernear the coastline of Tromsø¸ in winter to feed!

 Food is expensive in Norway… at least compared to what we’re accustomedto paying in Spain.
-There are a lot of great restaurants in Tromsø and our favorite was Huken Pub; their burgers and jacket potatoes are out of this world!
+There are a lot of great restaurants in Tromsø¸ and our favorite was Huken Pub; their burgers and jacket potatoes are out of this world!
 The place fills up fast so you might want to go a bit early.
 To save money on breakfast we went to the Eurospar Supermarket; you can get pastries and coffee for just a few Euros and there’s also a deli section where you can get toasted ham and cheese sandwiches for less than 5 €.

 We had a great experience at the Comfort Hotel Xpress.
 The hotel is just a few blocks from the main avenue in town, harbor, and has lots of bars and restaurants nearby.
 The rooms were clean and the staff was super nice.

-The airport in Tromsø is small and only a 15-minute drive to the city; there are several ways you can get to town from the airport including city bus, airport bus or taxi.
+The airport in Tromsø¸ is small and only a 15-minute drive to the city; there are several ways you can get to town from the airport including city bus, airport bus or taxi.
 As you exit the airport you’ll see the bus stops and taxi stop.
 If you’re traveling in a group of two or more people I would recommend taking a taxi; once you split the cost it’s about the same price as the airport bus (we paid about 180 NOK total).
 If you’re staying at the Comfort Hotel Xpress there’s an iPad in the lobby that you can use to make a taxi reservation to take you to the airport.